mrijswij/Ansible-for-ACI/README.md

 More information about the modules and roadmap can be found on: https://github.com/ansible/community/wiki/Network:-ACI

-Here you can find some playbooks that can helps you get up to speed.
+Here you can find some playbooks that can helps you to get up to speed.